1988 United States House of Representatives election in Vermont: General election

+Campaign

 Three debates was held during the campaign which were attended by all of the candidates.
 Two candidates forums were held with one on foreign policy and the other on elderly issues.
 Smith accused Poirier of conducting a negative campaign while Poirier questioned Smith's statements that he had founded and served as president of the Community College of Vermont.

 A straw poll of the six candidates was conducted during one of the debates in which they were asked who they would support if they were not on the ballot.
 Smith and Earle stated that they would support Poirier, Sanders stated that he would support Earle, Poirier stated that he would support Sanders, and Diamondstone refused to vote.

 Smith won in the general election with 41.20% of the popular vote against Sanders' 37.49% and Poirier's 18.88%.
 Smith won the popular vote in eight counties while Sanders won the popular vote in five counties.
 Smith's victory was the last time that a member of the Republican Party was elected to the United States House of Representatives from Vermont.